DylanMoriarty/moriartynaps/app/_posts/0000-18-02-command-carto-part-one.md

 Or well, sorry, one more step.
 Then we can get to the GIS.

-{% include postimg.html imgsrc="posts/4-command-one/notyet.png" class="inline-img__small" %}
+{% include postimg.html imgsrc="posts/4-command-one/notyet-min.png" class="inline-img__small" %}

 All of the above commands from the previous section are built into modern operating systems.
 Commands to do GIS operations however, are not.
-We'll need to install some libaries to help out with that work.
+We'll need to install some libraries to help out with that work.

-There are a lot of options for GIS work – QGIS is built upon many of em' – but for the purposes of this tutorial we'll mostly rely on <a href="https://github.com/mbloch/mapshaper" target="_blank">Mapshaper</a>.
+There are a {% include tooltips.html face="lot of options" tip="QGIS is built with and upon many of em'!" %} for GIS work but for the purposes of this tutorial we'll rely on the workhorse library <a href="https://github.com/mbloch/mapshaper" target="_blank">Mapshaper</a>.

-Mapshaper is a phenominal one-stop-shop for commonly used carto operations.
 To get it installed, we'll want to do the following:

 <ol>
 	<li>Install <a href="https://nodejs.org/en/download/" target="_blank">Node.js</a></li>
 	<li>Type the command <code>npm</code>.
-If it returns a block of text starting with "Usage: npm &lt;command&gt;", we know we're good.</li>
+If it returns a block of text starting with "Usage: npm &lt;command&gt;", we know we're good.
+If you get an error, copy and paste that error into Google.
+Someone else has likely had the same issue!</li>
-	<li>Run the command <code>npm install -g mapshaper</code></li>
+	<li>Run the command <code>npm install -g mapshaper</code>.
+This will install mapshaper on your computer globally so it can be accessed anywhere!
+Neat.</li>
 </ol>

 Finally, you need a geographic file to work with.
 You can use anything you'd like for the following examples, but I'll leave one here for consistencies sake.

 <ol>
-	<li>Download this shapefile.</li>
+	<li><a href="{{ site.baseurl }}/assets/files/cli-tutorial-one-files.zip" download>Download this file.
+(4.9 MB)</a>.
+This is Natural Earth Data's 10m country geography, renamed 'countries.shp' to save us time typing out the file name.
+Also included is a csv of countries that red panda's call home.</li>
-	<li>Locate your root folder (the one <code>cd</code> default navigates to).
-Create a folder there called Carto.</li>
+	<li>Locate your home folder (the one <code>cd</code> navigates to by default) and create a folder there called Carto.</li>
-	<li>Put the downloaded file that new Carto folder.
+	<li>Put the contents in that new Carto folder.
 This will just help us stay on the same page for where our working files are located.</li>
 </ol>

 {% include chapter1.html id="shape"%}4.
 {% include chapter2.html %}Shape Up a Map
 {% include chapter3.html %}

-For our first command, download this file of the united states from Natural Earth.
-Now let's do some common commands.
+Let's go!

+{% include postimg.html imgsrc="posts/4-command-one/mapshaper-min.png" class="post-image" %}

 #### Change file formats

-First things first, let's change the format.
+First, let's change the file format.
 Shapefiles are fine, but given that they require four to six different files for one database things get messy fast.
-Let's convert to a Geojson for the time being.
+Let's convert to a {% include tooltips.html face="topojson" tip="Added bonus: topojson is a wonderfully small format, so you'll save disk space working it." %} for the time being.

-<code class="code-block">mapshaper countries.shp -o countries.geojson format=geojson</code>
+<code class="code-block">mapshaper countries.shp -o countries.json format=topojson</code>

 All commands will roughly follow this form: The first word <code>mapshaper</code> tells our Terminal to use the mapshaper library of commands.
-Next we type in the input file. <code>-o</code> is shorthand for "output", and then we explicitly say what we want the output file to be called.
-Finally, we tell it what format we want it to kick out into.
+Next we type in the name of the file we want to operate on. <code>-o</code> is shorthand for "output", which we follow by stating what the output file should be called.
+Finally, we tell it what format we want it to kick out as.

 If you type <code>ls</code> now, you should see the new file created!
 Neat, eh?